GINA DE LA CHESNAYE

 is a yoga, meditation and Qi Gong teacher, competitive kickboxer, writer, photographer, and humanitarian.

 For 20 years she has practiced and taught contemplative-based mind-body practices for trauma recovery and resiliency to trauma survivors, clinicians, humanitarian aid workers and caregivers.

-She is on the faculty of numerous organizations including The Lineage Project, The International Center for Mental Health and Human Rights, Second Response and others offering practice in New York City, East Africa and Nepal.
+She is the founder and director of The Nachan Project, as well as on the faculty of numerous organizations including The Lineage Project, The International Center for Mental Health and Human Rights, Second Response and others offering practice in New York City, East Africa and Nepal.

 She lives in Brooklyn with her two daughters.

 Gina offers contemplative-based trauma education and training for caregivers, counselors, first responders, refugees, and trauma survivors in New York City, East Africa, and Nepal.

 Gina has offered workshops on "Psychotherapy & The Body" with Dr. Seema Desai and Dr. Jonathan Kaplan as well as solo led workshops on "Metta Based Trauma Therapy and Poly Vagal Theory Through the Use of Mind/Body Practices."
 Through Second Response, Gina has led "Care for Caregiver" workshops in the U.S. and East Africa for trauma therapists, humanitarian aid workers, street counselors, and social workers.
 Recent workshops include: "Toolkit: Skills for Self-Regulation" and "Mindfulness and Trauma Management"